Augustya19/Invisibility-Cloak/README.md

 ## 🎯 Features

-- Real-time invisibility effect via webcam
-- Accurate color masking and segmentation
+- Real-time invisibility effect via webcamAccurate color masking and segmentation
 - Background replacement using NumPy + OpenCV
 - Easy-to-extend for any solid-colored object